 - Crafting kids will enjoy having packing peanuts to work with.
 They can use their imaginations to create anything from caterpillars to igloos.
 (In fact your local school art department, may be in need of packing peanuts.)

-- Use packing peanuts as stuffing, like they did in this cute tutorial, for throw pillows.
+- Use packing peanuts as stuffing for throw pillows.

 How To Recycle Foam (Polystyrene) Packaging